 AAT office closure

-In line with official advice, the AAT office remains closed until further notice.
-Our business continuity plans are successfully in place, and our team is working from home so that we can continue to provide you with the help you need.
-To ensure we can assist you as quickly as possible, please send application information and other details via email rather than post.
-We have no access to any post.
+The AAT office remains closed and all staff are working from home so we can continue to provide you with the help you need.
+To ensure we can assist you as quickly as possible, please send application information and other details via email as we have no access to any post.

 - Students: we’ll keep you up to date via your regular AAT Weekly email.